vignkri/vignkri.github.io/about/index.md

   creditlink:
 ---

-This is my blog, and here 'my' refers to me: Vignesh Krishnamoorthy.
-To talk about me would be that I am a Masters Student at the Technical University of Denmark going towards finishing up my studies in another half year.
-I am also a writer; it would be better to say that I am an aspiring writer.
-In addition to all of that, I am an avid reader, quantified-data enthusiast, computer nerd, sometimes-a-photographer, gamer and a music-lover.
-And this, this is my blog.
+#Who am I?

+I go by the name Vignesh Krishnamoorthy.
+Born and raised in India, I have lived there for 21 years before I moved to Copenhagen, Denmark to study my Masters in Sustainable Energy at the Technical University of Denmark in August, 2013.
+Currently, I live in Denmark and study in Denmark with 6 months to go on my programme.
+My main interests lie in Thermodynamics and Advanced Power Plants in my field of study.
+That is not even restricted as they also extend towards Data Analytics and currently I am enthusiastic about Quantified-Self.
+Apart from all of that, I breathe Manchester United; I run a weekly radio-show at DTU through which I share my love for music and finally I am a budding entrepreneur and a writer.
+All of what I do is what defines me.

 #What am I writing about?